Caps & Hats

 Pricing, MOQ, and Unit Cost for Retail Hat Orders

 Pricing for embroidered retail hats usually breaks into four parts: the blank cap, digitizing, decoration, and finishing.
-Sometimes packaging, labels, and freight hide inside the quote, and sometimes they do not.
+Sometimes packaging, labels, and freight sit inside the quote, and sometimes they do not.
 That is why comparing two prices without comparing the exact spec can be misleading.
 One quote may include thread trims, carton packing, and label application while another leaves those costs out.

 Minimum Order Quantity depends on the blank, the decoration method, and the supplier’s production system.
 A simple embroidered run on a common cap style may be possible at a lower MOQ, while puff, multiple placements, or unusual closures often push the minimum higher.
 Buyers sometimes expect a boutique quantity with a factory price.
 That rarely holds up.
 Setup has a real cost, and the smaller the order, the more visible that cost becomes.